verkyyi/gmail_organizer/README.md

 4. **Advanced Features:** Consider the implementation of topic modeling for the creation of non-predefined labels as a future enhancement.

-**Todos**

-\- [ ] Assign team members to each arrangement category.

-\- [ ] Establish timelines for the completion of each milestone.

-\- [ ] Set up regular check-ins to monitor progress on arrangements and milestones.

-\- [ ] Determine the resources needed for the Gmail integration and role classification features.

-\- [ ] Allocate tasks for the creation of the presentation slides.

-\- [ ] Schedule a mock presentation for internal review before the final presentation date.

-\- [ ] Plan for a feedback mechanism post-software testing to gather insights for improvement.

-Each point should be discussed and agreed upon by your team to ensure everyone is on the same page and knows their responsibilities.
-Good luck with your project!

 Verky: Gmail Integration

 Jacky： Student/ Professor classifer